Skip to main content

 If your Rancher system images are in a private registry requiring authentication, you'll need to configure your Kubewarden policy-server with a Pull Secret in order for it to validate the signature.

-Copying Policy Artifact to Registry
+Copying Policy Artifact to a Registry (Connected Environments)

-Saving the Policy Artifact
+Saving Policy Artifact (Airgaped Environments)

 Use the below script, substituting your registry, to both validate and save locally the policy artifact: